 Once Deported, Return (even for emergency family visits) is Often Impossible

 If you're a non-citizen living in Canada, impaired driving is sufficient grounds for deportation.
 It's as simple as that.
-It doesn't matter whether the defendent is a tourist, student, someone on a work permit, or a permanent resident.
+It doesn't matter whether the defendant is a tourist, student, someone on a work permit, or a permanent resident.
 The law applies equally whether you're from the United States, Great Britain, Australia, New Zealand, India, China, the Philippines, Greenland, or anywhere else.
 No matter where you came from, you can and will be deported because of an impaired driving offence.

 Call Us Immediately If You're in the Immigration System and Charged With Impaired Driving

-If you are charged with impaired driving (DUI, DWI, over 80, refuse breathalyser, drug impaired driving, etc.) and you are a visitor, student, a person on a work permit, a permanent resident, or currently in the immigration system, you are at risk of being deported and prohibited from entering Canada indefinitely.
+If you are charged with impaired driving (DUI, DWI, over 80, refuse breathalyzer, drug impaired driving, etc.) and you are a visitor, student, a person on a work permit, a permanent resident, or currently in the immigration system, you are at risk of being deported and prohibited from entering Canada indefinitely.

 If You're an Immigrant Facing an Impaired Driving Related Charge

 Speak to a Sensitive and Experienced DUI Lawyer now.